sage-code/eve/manual/keywords.md

 | retry    | multi-case jump backwards to specified case
 | solve    | multi-case jump forward to specified case
 | resume   | used in trial error handlers to continue with next case
+| return   | terminate a method/function or a class declaration

 ## Default variables